fredzica/AvrAsm-Semantics/README.md

 This is an work in progress started not long ago.
 Because of this not many features of the language are defined yet.

----- Currently working on release v3.4 of K Framework ----
+---- Currently working on release v3.4 of K Framework with mint-custom.k file instead of original mint.k file.
+Please replace it on the builtins folder----

 Frederico Zica